MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/custom-integration.md

 ## Live meetings and webinars

-### Will I be able to conduct live training sessions using Microsoft Community Training platform?
+### Will I be able to conduct live training sessions using Community Training ?

-Microsoft Community Training does not have built-in support for live training sessions.
+Community Training does not have built-in support for live training sessions.
 However, we recommend customers use third-party applications such as Microsoft Teams, Zoom, etc., and embed the meeting link as a lesson in the course.

-Post-session, to mark the completion, you can give learners quizzes which they can attempt in order to validate their training progress and achieve a certificate.
+Post-session, to mark the completion, you can give learners quizzes that they can attempt in order to validate their training progress and achieve a certificate.

 ![Achieve certificate](../media/image%28323%29.png)